CameronBannick/Life-Expectancy-Dataset/README.md

    ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20BMI.png)

-   BMI has a moderately strong realtionship with life expectancy as seen above, the higher the BMI the higher the life expectancy.
+   BMI has a moderately strong relationship with life expectancy as seen above, the higher the BMI the higher the life expectancy.
 This appears to be a little counter intuitive because you'd expect a negative relationship with a lower BMI making a higher life expectancy.
 When calculating the correlation coefficient (which you can think of as "percent correlated") we get .56, so just a little over 50% correlated.

  ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20GDP.png).